-I noticed the light shining through the thick layer of the cloud onto the neighbourhood tot-lot on the drive home.
+I noticed the light shining through the thick cloud layer onto the neighbourhood tot-lot on the drive home.
 The light was bouncing off the light morning fog.
 I pulled over to look for photographic opportunities.
-I looked through the viewfinder, and suddenly, I realised that the “caution” tape that had once covered the swings and slides had been removed.
+I looked through the viewfinder, and suddenly, I realised that the "caution" tape that had once covered the swings and slides had been removed.

 The New Jersey Blueberry I planted this spring is doing well.
 Well enough to produce a few berries.
-I don’t expect to eat these.
+I don't expect to eat these.
 I bought the plant for ornamental reasons.
-In a few years, when the plant is larger and producing more berries, I’ll try some berries.
+When the plant is larger and producing more berries in a few years, I'll try some berries.

 I feel like I see the barbers at Revival very often.
 My hair grows so quickly that I need a haircut every two weeks.

 After my haircut this morning, I stopped in at the Farmers' Market.
 I said hello to familiar faces, Zelle, Lorette, and Todd and welcomed new faces.
 Ringoes based Roastwell Coffee Roaster are new to the market.
 I tried their bourbon-infused cold brew coffee.
 Delicious.
 I bought a bag of their Ethiopia Natural Kembata Grade 1 beans to brew in the Chemex.